-The CDSS developed the Extraordinary Circumstances Exemption for providers who serve two or more recipients who meet one or more of the conditions listed in the attachment to allow them to work up to 360 hours per month, up to 90 hours per week combined for all recipients, and not receive a workweek violation.
-In order to be approved for Exemption 2 at least one of 3 of the criteria must be met:
+The Extraordinary Circumstances Exemption (Exemption 2) is for providers who serve two or more recipients who meet one or more of the criteria listed below to allow them to work up to 360 hours per month, up to 90 hours per week combined for all recipients, and not receive a workweek violation.
+In order to be approved for Exemption 2 each recipient the provider works for must met at least one of the following criteria:

-Under Criteria A, the IHSS provider must live in the same home as the recipient(s) applying for Exemption 2 under this condition.
+Under Criteria A, the provider must live in the same home as the recipient(s) applying for Exemption 2.

-Under Criteria B and C, the IHSS provider is not required to live in the same home as the recipient(s) applying for Exemption 2 under these conditions.
+Under Criteria B and C, the provider is not required to live in the same home as the recipient(s) applying for Exemption 2.